 Interviewing for a job can be a stressful experience, but it doesn't have to be.
-Careful preparation can take much of the uncertainty out of the experience, and ensure that you present yourself in a confident, competent way.
+Careful preparation takes much of the uncertainty out of the experience, and ensures that you present yourself in a confident, competent way.

 Before the big day, make sure you have a few appropriate interview outfits and that you have done your homework.
-Do some research about the company you are applying to, and review interview questions you may be asked.
-These are some of the interview questions that you may be asked on a retail/customer service job interview.
+That means researching the company you are applying to and reviewing your responses to likely interview questions.

 - Do you work well with people? - Best Answers

 - Why are you applying to work here? - Best Answers